top of page

 Sedation consists of a very light, brief anaesthetic which enables you to be comfortable with little recollection of the procedure.

-We recommend sedation for some women, such as those who have never been sexually active, women who have not had a vaginal birth, and women who are perimenopausal.
-This is because the insertion of the IUD can be a little uncomfortable.
+Choice of pain relief is open to all clients choosing an IUD.
+We recommend sedation for some clients such as those who have never been sexually active, those who are anxious with medical procedures or who faint easily, and those who are menopausal.
+This is because the insertion of the IUD can be uncomfortable.

 If you are unsure whether to have sedation or to be awake, you can discuss it with one of our doctors, when you have your pre IUD insertion assessment, and discuss your options.